-All I know is that the 90˚+ temps shown in the forecast mean it’s going to be a brutal week for those of us who live and die by our oven and stovetop burners.
+All I know is that the 90-degree temperatures in the forecast mean it’s going to be a brutal week for those of us who live and die by our oven and stovetop burners.

-It’s weeks like these that the world’s coffee addicts turn to the iced version, and as someone who’s back on the coffee wagon, I’ll most definitely be joining them.
+It’s weeks like these that the world’s coffee addicts turn to the cold brew version, and as someone who’s back on the coffee wagon, I’ll most definitely be joining them.

-But you absolutely know I’m not fooling around with that watered-down Dunkin’ Donuts stuff when I can be guzzling a far superior iced coffee from the comforts of my back porch.
+But you absolutely know I’m not fooling around with that watered-down Dunkin’ Donuts stuff when I can be guzzling a far superior iced coffee from the comforts of my backyard.

-Here’s how to make enough iced coffee to last for more than a month.
+Here’s how to make enough cold brew coffee to last for a month.

 Make cold brew coffee ice cubes.

 Take the cold brew coffee you just made and pour some into ice cube trays.

 Allow to freeze, then store the coffee ice cubes in a sealed container in the freezer.

 Use these cubes instead of regular ice cubes to keep your coffee chilled.
 As they melt, they’ll just turn back into coffee, so your drink won’t be watered down.